-Fujifilm X-T2 versus Leica M9
+Fujifilm X-T2 vs Leica M9

-The Fujifilm X-T2 and the Leica M9 are two enthusiast cameras that were revealed to the public, respectively, in July 2016 and September 2009.
+The Fujifilm X-T2 and the Leica M9 are two enthusiast cameras that were announced, respectively, in July 2016 and September 2009.
 The X-T2 is a mirrorless interchangeable lens camera, while the M9 is a rangefinder-style mirrorless.
 The cameras are based on an APS-C (X-T2) and a full frame (M9) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Leica provides 18.1 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Leica provides 18.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M9 is notably smaller (9 percent) than the Fujifilm X-T2.
 However, the M9 is markedly heavier (15 percent) than the X-T2.
 It is worth mentioning in this context that the X-T2 is splash and dust resistant, while the M9 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-T2) and the Leica M Lens Catalog (M9).

 The power pack in the X-T2 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.